 Too many schools rely on a single leader.
-Avenues New York has a broad leadership team, including: a head of school, three division heads (for the Early Learning Center, Lower Division and Upper Division), a chief administrative/operating officer and a director of teaching and learning.
+Our campuses have broad leadership teams, including: a head of school, division heads, associate division head, a chief administrative/operating officer, a director of talent and a director of teaching and learning.
 Though the school head has ultimate accountability for school quality, responsibility is dispersed among a strong core team.

 Avenues has a highly developed, coherent, intelligent and responsibly evolving “school design” that lays out the hundreds of important choices that go into the conception and execution of a fine school.
 The design process started well before the opening of Avenues’ flagship New York City campus in 2012.
 The creation of that design was a highly collaborative process, and Avenues is committed to maintaining a high degree of fidelity to the design.

 Avenues envisions advanced assessment systems not typically seen in private education.
 The most important of these are not end-of-year tests, which have next to no value in helping teachers adapt instruction to meet the day-to-day strengths and weaknesses of their students.
 The most valuable assessment systems are real-time, in-class assessments to help teachers monitor the effectiveness of their day-to-day instruction.